OutSystems/docs-product/src/deliver-mobile/compliance-with-third-party-licenses.md

 For other plug-ins or components that don’t provide a block with the licensing information, you can adopt a usage similar to OutSystems plug-ins:

-1. In the plug-in or component you are using, create your own block with the text of the licenses that need to be available to the end-user.
+1. In the plug-in or component you are using, create your own block with the text of the licenses that need to be available to the end user.
 1. In your app, go to the screen you created to display the licensing information.
 1. Within the **Licenses\Licenses** block of the **MobilePatterns** module, locate the placeholder **CustomLicenses**.
 1. Drag and drop your block to the placeholder **CustomLicenses**.